Moisés de la Vara: Formula 4

-In 2015 De la Vara made his single-seater debut in the 2015–16 NACAM Formula 4 Championship with MomoF4.
+In 2015, de la Vara made his single-seater debut in the 2015–16 NACAM Formula 4 Championship with MomoF4.
 He managed to take his maiden win at Parque Tangamanga and finished the season in eighth.
-In 2016 he joined Leading Edge Grand Prix to compete in the Formula 4 United States Championship.
+In 2016, he joined Leading Edge Grand Prix to compete in the Formula 4 United States Championship.
 He took his only podium of the season at the Mid-Ohio Sports Car Course and finished the season in seventh.

-He remained with MomoF4 in the opening round of the 2016–17 NACAM Formula 4 Championship but switched to Scuderia Martiga EG ahead of round 2.
-With Martiga EG Racing he scored three wins and finished fourth in the championship.
-In 2017 he also joined DEForce Racing, for whom he also competed in the U.S. F2000 National Championship, for two rounds in the Formula 4 United States Championship.
+De la Vara remained with MomoF4 in the opening round of the 2016–17 NACAM Formula 4 Championship but switched to Scuderia Martiga EG ahead of round 2.
+With Martiga EG Racing, he scored three wins and finished fourth in the championship.
+In 2017, he also joined DEForce Racing, for whom he also competed in the U.S. F2000 National Championship, for two rounds in the Formula 4 United States Championship.

 De la Vara remained with Scuderia Martiga EG for the 2017–18 NACAM Formula 4 Championship.
 He went on to take the championship title ahead of Igor Fraga, following a triple-win at Autódromo Monterrey and six previous wins throughout the season.

 Indy Pro 2000

-In 2016 De la Vara joined the newly founded DEForce Racing for the Pro Mazda Championship season finale at Laguna Seca, where he achieved one national class win.
+In 2016, de la Vara joined the newly founded DEForce Racing for the Pro Mazda Championship season finale at Laguna Seca, where he achieved one national class win.
 He rejoined the team during the 2018 Pro Mazda Championship.
-In 2019 he remained with the team to contest the full Indy Pro 2000 Championship.
+In 2019, he remained with the team to contest the full Indy Pro 2000 Championship.
 He finished the season in eighth after taking a best race finish of fourth.
 He remained with DEForce Racing once again to compete in the 2020 Indy Pro 2000 Championship but this he came only 12th in the championship standings.